li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 Since its inception, the MMP’s main focus has been to gather social as well as economic information on Mexican-US migration.
-The data collected has been compiled in a comprehensive database that is available to the public free of charge for research and educational purposes through this web-site.
+The data collected has been compiled in a comprehensive database that is available to the public free of charge for research and educational purposes through its web-site.
 The MMP uses the ethnosurvey approach to gather data: in winter months, they randomly sample households in communities throughout Mexico, surveying household heads and members about their first and last